Learn How to Become a Substitute Teacher

-How to Change Careers by Being a Substitute Teacher
+How to Change Careers by Becoming a Substitute Teacher

 If you’re considering becoming a teacher, it’s a great idea to be a substitute teacher first.
 Changing careers to become a teacher requires teaching experience, so substituting is a smart way to gain that experience to be a more competitive candidate.
 Not only do you get hands-on classroom time, you get to know other teachers and administrators who may let you know of a job opening or even write letters of recommendation for you.
 You can have the chance to teach classes in different areas of study to see if you like one best.
 You may also discover that one grade-level resonates with your teaching style more than another.

 If you’re keen on teaching at a particular school or in a specific school district, being a substitute there makes you a familiar face who is more likely to be asked back to substitute again, and if there’s a job opening, notified of the position before it goes out to the public.
 In some cases, you may be able to secure a long-term sub position, which can last from one week to one year, which will substantially increase your chances of landing a full-time position at any school in the future.

 There are few careers a person can try out before he or she commits, which is a key advantage of the teaching profession.
 Use your time as a substitute teacher to earn your teaching certification if your state does not require one to be a substitute.
 White you’re in the field, use the opportunity to develop core teaching skills, like time management, discipline, student rapport, clear communication and developing professional relationships with school administration and staff.

 Substitute Teacher Requirements by State